mennojw/prstools-release/README.md

      prst downloadutil --pattern example --destdir ./; cd example                                                # Makes 'example' dir in current path. prstools prscs2 --ref ldref_1kg_pop --target target --sst sumstats.tsv --n_gwas 2565 --out ./result-prscs2 # Run the model with example data. prst prscs2 -r ldref_1kg_pop -t target -s sumstats.tsv -n 2565 -o ./result-prscs2 --pred                  # A shorter version of previous that also does the predictions.

-<br> At the end of the help there is a copy-pasteable example of how to
-use the command.

 As can be seen, there are examples at the end of the help output to illustrate usage, which should work with a simple copy-paste.